Key Points on Screening

 The Prostate Conditions Education Council (PCEC) endorses the use of a baseline PSA for men beginning at age 40.
 PSA screening is currently the only way to detect prostate cancer in its earliest stages, as the disease does not present with symptoms until advanced disease.
 Individuals in the United States have a fundamental right to choose whether or not they know if they have prostate cancer prior to becoming symptomatic.
 By focusing on the PSA/Early detection we are doing a disservice to the individual by minimizing discussions for the men and putting them at increased risk of prostate cancer death.

-PCEC does not support unnecessary treatment; however, the USPSTF Recommendation would prevent men with potentially deadly disease from learning their true diagnosis in time for curative care and would condemn them to death.
+PCEC does not support unnecessary treatment; however, the USPSTF Recommendation would prevent men with potentially deadly disease from learning their true diagnosis in time for curative care.

 It is the belief of the PCEC that knowledge is power.
 Testing for and diagnosing prostate cancer does not have to lead to over-treatment; men with clinically insignificant prostate cancer can select active surveillance, and those with aggressive cancer can be actively treated.
 When balancing the possible side effects of treatment against saving of a life, most men would choose to live.